 – Yes, somehow Pepper is a she.
 We need to ask SoftBank Robotics, Pepper’s creators, that question.

 – Okay, you develop software for Pepper.
 What programming language do you use for Pepper?

 – We use Python.

 – How many certified developers are there in your company who can develop software for Pepper?
 Where did you get these certifications?

 – We were trained in France and at this moment, we have four guys here in Riga, who are certified developers for the Pepper robot.
 But, what’s interesting is that developing software for Pepper is not that hard, and we already understood that it would take a week to train a new developer to help us.
 Anyways, right now we’re all busy with super interesting and exciting development tasks!

 – What kind of software can you develop for Pepper?
 What are the most interesting and promising things you see for her?

 – We can develop presentations, training, and learning apps for Pepper.
-Actually, this is huge topic and we are going to do a presentation about it in the near future.
+Actually, this is a huge topic and we are going to do a presentation about it in the near future.

 – Okay, interesting.
 But let’s put it another way.
 I need a simple app of an application for a waiting line in a hospital.
 The difference in the way that application can be presented to is that Pepper will talk to visitors, say “hi,” and call the next number.
-What is the development time for the simplest application with very friendly emotions, including greetings and advice to push a button on the android table that we have with the Pepper robot?
+What is the development time for the simplest application with very friendly emotions, including greetings and advice to push a button on the Android tablet that we have with the Pepper robot?

 – About a week of work.
 It’s very easy!
-But in the future you’ll be able to adjust the application more and more.
+But in the future, you’ll be able to adjust the application more and more.
 It just scares me to think all of the different kinds of features we could add to this application!